IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

 3. COS_ACCESS_KEY_ID
 4. COS_ACCESS_KEY_SECRET

 These variables will be given out at the workshop.
-You can also use credebtials for your own object storage service if you have one set up already (either IBM Cloud Object Storage or AWS S3)
+You can also use credentials for your own object storage service if you have one set up already (either IBM Cloud Object Storage or AWS S3)

 #### Cloudant DB